mmuller88/mmblog/content/cdk-cognito-eng/index.md

 MOCK_AUTH_cognito&groups = Admin
 ```

 But I had to make one change.
-Postman does not allow to have a colon in the header key.
+Postman does not allow to have a double colon in the header key.
 So I had to add a symbol replacement.
-The AND character **&** is translated to the colon **:** in the code.
+The AND character **&** is translated to the double colon **:** in the code.

-If you are interested in testing with CDK I can recommend my blog post from [last week](https://martinmueller.dev/pipeline-testing-eng).
+If you are interested in testing with CDK, I can recommend my blog post from [last week](https://martinmueller.dev/pipeline-testing-eng).

 # Summary
 AWS Cognito is mega cool and fast to set up.
 It offers a range of great user management functions.
-Unfortunately, it is not possible to run the Cognito authorization process completely automated, e.g. for automatic tests.
+Unfortunately, it is not possible to run the Cognito authorization process completely automated, e.g. for automated tests.
 But that doesn't matter because I simply simulate the Cognito authorization with my Auth Mock Layer.
 Now to you.
 Did you like the article?
 Do you want to know more?
 Let me know.

 To the wonderful readers of this article I'm saying that feedback of any kind is welcome.
 In the future I will try to include a discussion and comment feature here.
 In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter](https://twitter.com/MartinMueller_) or [FaceBook](https://www.facebook.com/martin.muller.10485).
 Thank you very much :).